dancier/show-dancer/README.md

 ### Prerequisites

 1. [Node.js](https://nodejs.org/) needs to be installed.
    We recommend using the latest LTS version.

 2. Run `npm install` to install all dependencies.

 3. Run `npm run prepare` once to install git commit hooks on your machine (powered by [Husky](https://typicode.github.io/)).

+[Husky](https://typicode.github.io/) will add these git hooks to your local machine:

+- Run [ESLint](https://eslint.org/) (with `--fix` option) before every commit.
+  If the linting fails, the commit will be aborted.
+- Run [Prettier](https://prettier.io/) on changed files before every commit.

+This helps to keep the codebase consistent and avoid bugs.

 ### Development server